-- Be on the lookout for phishing scams that ask you to click links, open attachments, or ask for money or for you to share personal information.
+- Be on the lookout for phishing scams that ask you to click links or open attachments or that ask for money or for you to share personal information.

-It’s also a good idea to check your credit report as often as you can and question anything you don’t recognize.
-You can get one free credit report every 12 months from each of the three main credit reporting agencies.
-And under the current provisions for COVID-19, those same agencies say you can check it for free once a week until the end of April 2021.
+It’s a good idea to check your credit report as often as you can and question anything you don’t recognize.
+You can get free credit reports from the three major credit bureaus by visiting AnnualCreditReport.com.

-And with CreditWise from Capital One, you can access your free TransUnion credit report and weekly VantageScore® 3.0 credit score anytime without negatively impacting your score.
-CreditWise is free and available to everyone—not just Capital One customers.
+And with CreditWise from Capital One, you can access your TransUnion credit report and VantageScore® 3.0 credit score anytime without negatively impacting your credit scores.
+Plus, CreditWise is free and available to everyone—not just Capital One account holders.

 We hope you found this helpful.
 Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.

 Capital One does not provide, endorse or guarantee any third-party product, service, information, or recommendation listed above.
 The third parties listed are solely responsible for their products and services, and all trademarks listed are the property of their respective owners.

 Your CreditWise score is calculated using the TransUnion® VantageScore® 3.0 model, which is one of many credit scoring models.
 It may not be the same model your lender uses, but it can be one accurate measure of your credit health.
 The availability of the CreditWise tool depends on our ability to obtain your credit history from TransUnion.
 Some monitoring and alerts may not be available to you if the information you enter at enrollment does not match the information in your credit file at (or you do not have a file at) one or more consumer reporting agencies.